 distinct feel.
 You'll hear the native language, Bislama, spoken, though visitors will also hear French and English

 A small side street in Port Vila,

-Dynasty Chinese Restaurant is located in
+Dynasty Chinese Restaurant is

 What can visitors to the Port Vila city find to